What are protein shakes and what are their benefits

-Protein shake before or after work out and do I keep filling me with proteins all-day
+Protein shake before or after work out and do I keep filling myself with proteins all-day

-It is well known common practice to drink a protein shake after you have done intensive work out to earn gains in mass and strength as it repairs micro-tears in muscles. this assumed to be true that you must drink a protein shake as soon as you are finished with work out.
+It is well known common practice to drink a protein shake after you have done an intensive workout to earn gains in mass and strength as it repairs micro-tears in muscles. this is assumed to be true that you must drink a protein shake as soon as you are finished with work out.

-Many people do think that if proteins are so beneficial then why not keep taking it all the day but in the same study
+Many people do think that if proteins are so beneficial then why not keep taking them all day but in the same study

 Taking one shake per day is a good way to start, with 1 or 2 scoops of protein.
 Some people may experience digestive side effects.

 Type of Protein You Need

 Following are the very common types of protein powders available as these Whey, casein or soy contains all the essential amino acids that our body needs but there is much evidence that whey is better than all others in quality.